IBM/universal-connectors/input-plugin/logstash-input-cloudwatch-logs/SettingsForRoleArn.md

 Update the input section to add the details from the corresponding file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.

-The sample configuration looks like :-
+The sample configuration looks like:

 ```
 input {